danknights/biol5950/tutorial_01_comparative_genomics_with_ai.md

 # Tutorial 01: Comparative Genomics with AI
-This could be a list of commands to run to do comparative genomics; instead, it is a list of _prompts_ to ask AI!
+This could be a list of commands to run in order to do comparative genomics; instead, it is a list of _prompts_ to ask AI!
 These are just suggestions, but they worked on ChatGPT 4o on Jan 24, 2025.

-## Obtain data
+**Prompt:**
 > I want to do pangenome analysis on e coli.
-How do I download some e coli genomes from NCBI?
+How do I download some e coli genomes from NCBI?_

+**Result:**
 Chat-GPT gave me a link.
 I followed the link and searched for Escherichia coli.

+**Prompt:**
-> OK I selected 10 genomes, clicked Download > Download package, and it gave me these options:
+> OK I selected 5 genomes, clicked Download > Download package, and it gave me these options:
 >
 > Genome sequences (FASTA)
 > Annotation features (GTF)